core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {{Section 3.1 of I-D.mattsson-core-coap-attacks}} further discusses amplification attacks, and also notes how the amplification factor would become even higher when CoAP group communication is combined with resource observation {{RFC7641}}.
 That is, a single group request may result in multiple notification responses from each of the responding servers, throughout the observation lifetime.

-Thus, consistently with {{Section 7 of RFC7641}}, a server in a CoAP group MUST strictly limit the number of notifications it sends between receiving acknowledgements that confirm the actual interest of the client in continuing the observation.
+Thus, consistently with {{Section 7 of RFC7641}}, a server in a CoAP group MUST strictly limit the number of notifications it sends between receiving acknowledgments that confirm the actual interest of the client in continuing the observation.

 Moreover, it is especially easy to perform an amplification attack when the NoSec mode is used.
 Therefore, even in case of non-sensitive and non-critical applications, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, in order to prevent an easy proliferation of high-volume amplification attacks.